"The broad mass of a nation... will more easily fall

 usually do not realize or acknowledge that they even have a slew of

-these basic assumptions.
+outside this box.
 For instance, very rarely does a

 Protestant theologian acknowledge that the most fundamental assumption or